Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 `sudo restart red`

 ### systemd
-This guide assumes you used the Linux guide to install Red **and that your Linux distribution uses systemd** (Example: Ubuntu 15.04 or newer).
+This guide assumes you used the Linux guide to install Red, you are using Python 3.5.x **and that your Linux distribution uses systemd** (Example: Ubuntu 15.04 or newer).

 Run this command in terminal: